Essential Guide to Salzburg Parking: Tips from a Local Expert (2026)

 During peak tourist season (July-August), it can be challenging to find parking in the center of Salzburg, so it is recommended to park at the entrance to the city:

-Park & Ride Parking Lot - Salzburg Süd, 5020 Salzburg and Park & Ride Am Messezentrum 1, 5020 Salzburg
+- Park & Ride Parking Lot - Salzburg Süd, 5020 Salzburg

-The € 15 parking fee includes a P&R Combo Ticket, valid for 24 hours and valid for up to 5 people on all public buses.
+The € 15 parking fee includes a P&R Combo Ticket, valid for 24 hours and for up to 5 people on all public buses.
 Buses 3, 8, and 1 run every 15 minutes and take 20-25 minutes to reach the city centre.
 The P&R Combo Ticket must be purchased at the parking machine before boarding the public bus.
-Read about public transport in Salzburg.
+Read more about public transport in Salzburg.

 Caravan Parking in Salzburg